Emergency Response Rooms

-The Emergency Response Rooms (ERRs) (غرف الطوارئ) in Sudan, a community-led initiative formed by the resistance committees behind the 2019 revolution, have played a crucial role in providing humanitarian aid during the Sudanese civil war between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF), which began in April 2023.
+The Emergency Response Rooms (ERRs) (غرف الطوارئ) in Sudan, a community-led initiative formed by the resistance committees behind the 2019 revolution, have played a crucial role in providing humanitarian aid during the Sudanese civil war between the Sudanese Armed Forces and the Rapid Support Forces, which began in April 2023.
 As of December 2024, ERRs had assisted over 11.5 million people, evacuating thousands and supplying essential resources like clean water and medical supplies.

 Despite being targeted and facing violence, ERRs remain a symbol of decolonised aid, funded by communities and external donors.
 Their efforts have been praised by the European Union and, the initiative was nominated for the 2025 Nobel Peace Prize by the Peace Research Institute Oslo.